SunyeongJ-dev/todo-app/README.md

 # Todo List App

 ## Overview
 A simple Todo List app built with vanilla JavaScript that demonstrates DOM manipulation, event delegation, and array-based state management.
 Users can add, edit, delete, and mark tasks as completed, with data persisted in LocalStorage.
+The modern design was created with assistance from Claude AI.

 ## Key Features
 - Add tasks using the input field and button